ronblum/myths/README.md

 Myths
 ================

+Added from Ubuntu Added from MacOS

-This is just me playing around with `dpylr` basics and reading from an Excel file.
+This is just me playing around with `dpylr` basic and reading from an Excel file.

 ## Getting Started